 Speaking of body temperature – your sleeping bag needs to be rated to at least 20 degrees below zero.

-You need to be in good physical shape.
+Lastly, for this list, you need to be in good physical shape.
 Sounds silly, but it's a good reminder that you need to be able to navigate terrain for a few miles, set up camp, and get yourself back out.
 According to the ADK Winter Mountaineering School handbook, you should be able to run 5 miles or hike 10 miles over hilly terrain and feel good the next day.
 Not the case?
 Time to whip yourself into shape!
-Why not get out and enjoy some winter hiking in the Adirondacks before committing to a full camping experience?